-- Keep nasal passages open when mucus gets thick.
-Use saline nose drops, spray or mist to thin mucus so it drains more easily.
+• Keep the nasal passages open when mucus gets thick, using saline nose drops, spray or mist.

-- Encourage the child to sit up or sleep on a mattress that has something under the head end of it, so mucus will drain away.
-Swallowed mucus passes into the stomach and out of the body harmlessly.
-Don’t just put a pillow under the child’s head.
-Cocking the child’s head on the chest may make secretions puddle in the back of the throat.
+• Put the child to sleep on a mattress that has something under the head end of it, so mucus will drain back and get swallowed.
+Swallowed mucus passes through the body harmlessly.

-- Teach children to blow their noses gently.
+• Teach children how to gently blow their noses.

-- Offer lots of fluids to drink.
-Water is a good drink.
+• Offer lots of water to drink.
 For children over 12 months of age, warm weak tea with lemon and honey tastes good and may soothe throat tickles.
-Children under 12 months of age should not be given honey.
+Infants should not be given honey.

-- Wash hands if there might have been contact with mucus, eyes, nose or mouth.
-Proper hand hygiene helps reduce the spread of cold viruses to others.
+• Wash hands if there might have been contact with mucus or touching of eyes, nose or mouth.
+Proper hand hygiene helps reduce the spread of the cold virus to others.

-For guidance and handouts for parents and staff about many types of infectious diseases in child care, see the 3rd edition of Managing Infectious Diseases in Child Care and Schools, A Quick Reference Guide, 2013.
-You can buy the updated book from the American Academy of Pediatrics.
-Go to www.aap.org/bookstore or call 888/227-1770.
+For a longer article about Colds, Coughs and Runny noses, see the Winter 2014 issue of Health Link Online at www.ecels-healthychildcarepa.org.
+For guidance and handouts for parents and staff about many types of infectious diseases in child care, see the current edition of Managing Infectious Diseases in Child Care and Schools, A Quick Reference Guide.
+To buy the book from the American Academy of Pediatrics, call 888/227-1770 or go to https://shop.aap.org/.
+Updated 4/2019.